hand on piano James Music Studio

 Q: Will an electronic keyboard be okay for learning piano?

-A: Many of my students have electric keyboards.
-I myself have a couple Yamaha portable grands and an 88-key Casio Privia.
-It's best to buy one with weighted, touch-sensitive keys.
+Benya A: Many of my students have electric keyboards.
+It's best to buy one with weighted, touch-sensitive keys, like this 88-key Casio Privia played by Benya (at right).
 I also strongly recommend models with at least 5 octaves (61 notes) and a jack for a sustain pedal attachment.
 Check here for my keyboard shopping tips.

 Q: How much do lessons cost?